 There are cinemas, sports centres, theatres, libraries and a swimming pool all within walking distance of the house.
 Public transport is also readily available throughout the Croydon/Purley area.
 There are rail and coach stations in the town centre offering convenient access to the whole of London.

 At Salman house staff provide cover for the home 24/7/365, they work closely with the young people and their social workers.
 Night-staff are on the premises to support clients with cooking and any issues that may arise.
 Key work sessions are carried out once/twice a week focusing on client’s present state and helping to achieve goals set by the clients and social workers.

 Each resident will be allocated a Key Worker; during the initial four-week assessment period an individual Personal Support Plan will be devised.
 This support plan is reviewed so staff can work towards helping residents’ move-on into independent accommodation where appropriate.
 HLC has recently developed an Outreach Support Service whereby service users establish tenancies in the community.

 Residents are encouraged to take advantage of the many opportunities available whilst they are with us.
-Courses are available at local colleges, and connexions.
+Courses are available at local colleges, other education providers.
 In some cases qualifications can be achieved.
 There is a health and fitness centre and a strong emphasis is placed upon encouraging residents to adopt a healthy lifestyle.
 Staff are available to teach cooking and other everyday life skills.

 Rules are kept to a minimum, in order to instil self-responsibility, but some are necessary and include: